Trusted-Execution/.github/profile/README.md

      alt="CoE Logo" align="right" width="80" />
 # Trusted Execution

-Aloha and welcome to the home of the Trusted Execution Lab here at the University of Hawaii's College of Engineering.
+Aloha and welcome to the home of the Trusted Execution Lab here at the University of Hawaiʻi at Mānoa's College of Engineering.
 Our research is focused on techniques to improve the security of our data and applications in an era of increasing cyber threats.

 ## Pages